 Because of this legislation, the Environment Agency (EA) has set limits for phosphate levels in watercress discharge water for any watercress growers discharging into an SAC.
-These limits were set in 2014 and came into force in September 2016 and are very low, set typically at around 40 µg/l above base levels (which are the natural levels found in our spring water).
+These limits were determined in 2014 and came into force in September 2016 and are very low, set typically at around 40 µg/l above base levels (base levels being the natural levels found in our spring water).
 As well as limits on phosphate, a limit was also set for ammoniacal nitrogen at 0.5mg/l which came into force immediately when the permits were first issued in 2014.

 effluent and reduce suspended solids ....…

-Suspended solids are created when we clean out a watercress bed so that we can re-drill with a new crop.
-In order to reduce the level of suspended solids, these ponds are designed to slow the flow down so that the solids are able to settle out.
+Suspended solids are created when we clean out a watercress bed.
+This clean out process is necessary before the beds can be re-drilled with a new crop.
+In order to reduce the level of suspended solids generated from this operation the water is sent through settlement ponds.
+These ponds are designed to slow the water flow down so that the solids are able to settle out before reaching the discharge point.
 The ponds are cleaned out on average once per year to allow their efficient operation.
-Since 2017 we have reduced the number of times a bed is cleaned out and relanted as this vastly reduces the ammount of suspeneded solids produced, with the aim for 2018 to only drill twice in each bed.
-This reduces the loading on the ponds and helps protect the downstream environment.
+Since 2017 we have reduced the number of times each bed is cleaned out and replanted thereby vastly reducing the amount of suspended solids produced.
+Our aim for 2018 was to drill only twice in each bed and this has reduced the loading on the ponds and helped to protect the downstream environment.

-Another by-product of the cleaning out process is a mix of watercress waste and gravel.
-We have recently redeveloped our composting area for this material, and it is now stored on a concrete pad.
-All the liquid effluent is collected in a tank.
-The aim is to use this liquid as an additional nutrient source.
+The by-product of the cleaning out process is a mix of watercress waste and gravel.
+We have recently redeveloped our composting area for this material.
+Once it has been removed from the bed the material is initially stored on a concrete pad.
+The liquid effluent from the watercress is collected into a tank and this liquid is then used as an additional nutrient source.

 How we monitor ourselves with testing of